RichardZhu2/tarea/README.md

 ## Examples

-To explore more of Pyper's features, see some real-world examples below:
+To explore more of Pyper's features, see some further [examples](https://pyper-dev.github.io/pyper/docs/Examples)

-1. (_to do_)

 ## Dependencies